chromaui/learnstorybook.com/content/screen.md

   .add('error', () => <PureInboxScreen error="Something" />);
 ```

-We see that although the `withError` story works just fine, we have an issue in the `default` story, because the `TaskList` has no Redux store to connect to.
+We see that although the `error` story works just fine, we have an issue in the `default` story, because the `TaskList` has no Redux store to connect to.
 (You also would encounter similar problems when trying to test the `PureInboxScreen` with a unit test).

 ![Broken inbox](/broken-inboxscreen.png)

-One solution to this problem is to never render container components anywhere in your app except at the highest level and instead pass all data-requirements down the component hierarchy.
+One way to sidestep this problem is to never render container components anywhere in your app except at the highest level and instead pass all data-requirements down the component hierarchy.

-However, developers will inevitably need to render containers further down the component hierarchy.
+However, developers **will** inevitably need to render containers further down the component hierarchy.
 If we want to render most or all of the app in Storybook (we do!), we need a solution to this issue.

 <div class="aside">
 As an aside, passing data down the hierarchy is a legitimate approach, especially when using <a href="http://graphql.org/">GraphQL</a>.
-It’s how we have built <a href="www.chromaticqa.com">Chromatic</a> alongside 660+ stories.
+It’s how we have built <a href="https://chromaticqa.com">Chromatic</a> alongside 670+ stories.
 </div>

 ## Supplying context with decorators